 Calistoga has many pet-friendly lodging partners, attractions, wineries and restaurants that welcome pets and their owners.
-It can be heartbreaking to leave your four-leggers behind while you travel, so bring them with you to explore Calistoga!
-Create wine country members with your furry friends instead of away from them with this pet-friendly itinerary.
+It can be heartbreaking to leave your four-legged friends behind while you travel, so bring them with you to explore Calistoga!
+Create wine country memories with your fur babies instead of away from them with this pet-friendly itinerary.

-Check in at one of several pet-friendly lodging properties!
-You can choose to stay at cottages and B&B’s like Brannan Cottage Inn, Cottage Grove Inn, Bear Flag Inn or Trailside Inn, or stay at a luxury pet-friendly resort such as Solage, an Auberge Resort.
+Check-in at one of several pet-friendly lodging properties!
+You can choose to stay at cottages and B&B’s like Brannan Cottage Inn, Cottage Grove Inn, Bear Flag Inn or Trailside Inn, or stay at a luxury pet-friendly resort such as Solage, an Auberge Resort, Calistoga Motor Lodge and Spa, or Dr. Wilkinson’s Backyard Resort & Mineral Springs.
 You also have the option of camping or RVing with your pets at Bothe-Napa Valley State Park .

 Once you’re settled, stroll through downtown and familiarize yourself with the lay of the land.
-Many of the shops are pet-friendly; just ask if your pet is welcome before you bring them inside.
+Many of the shops are pet-friendly; ask if your pet is welcome before you bring them inside.
 The Calistoga Welcome Center even has a dog bowl for your furry friend to get a drink of water before going on your way.
-Treats are available for the asking.

 A walk down the street will bring you to the outdoor dining area at Calistoga Inn, Restaurant & Brewery for delicious, seasonal cuisine.
 Take a seat on an Adirondack chair and watch the world go by.